 - In the event of heavy winds the Race Director should secure all equipment from falls and communicate with all involved that a tornado warning has been issued.
 All parties should be instructed to move to a safe structure and take shelter.
 If a shelter is not available all parties are instructed to stay out of their cars and move into a shelter or lie flat on the ground in a ditch or depression and cover their heads or wear helmets.

 - Extreme Heat:

 - Many events are held in hot and humid conditions and it is the Race Directors responsibility to prepare for heat related issues.
-We will alert athletes before event of the possibility of extreme hear.
+We will alert athletes before event of the possibility of extreme heat.
 We will provide adequate hydration options via water coolers, bottled water, sports drinks, wet towels, fruit and electrolyte capsules before, during, and after the event.
-EMS services will be on site and on call as well as adequate medical services at the finish line including catchers to lead racers to the medical tent.
+EMS services will be on site and on call, as well as adequate medical services at the finish line including catchers to lead racers to the medical tent.

 - Pursuant to USAT guidelines wetsuits will be allowed when water temperatures are 78 degrees and below.
 Above 78 degrees and below 84 degrees wetsuits are allowed but the racer will not be eligible for awards.
 84 degrees and above wetsuits are prohibited due to severe likelihood of dehydration.